andismith/grunt-responsive-images/README.md

 ## Release History

+*0.1.5*

+* Test files are no longer take up disk space.
+* Improved error handling for isAnimated.
+* Fixed Travis-CI build dependencies
+* Files can change format
+* Come with me if you want to live

 *0.1.4*

 * Skip images with newFilesOnly.
 Set this option to true and Grunt Responsive Images will check if the image has already been created before creating a new version.
 This is only a basic check, it doesn't check for changes in the file - only whether the file does or does not exist.
 A future version will also check the timestamp.